MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-origin-keyed-agent-cluster.md

 ## Alternative cross-origin communication

-At this time, you have two options to replace `document.domain` for your website.
+Currently you have two options to replace `document.domain` for your website.
 In most use cases, cross-origin [postMessage()](https://developer.mozilla.org/docs/Web/API/Window/postMessage) or the [Channel Messaging API](https://developer.mozilla.org/docs/Web/API/Channel_Messaging_API) can replace `document.domain`.

 The following list shows the steps a developer needs to take to use `postMessage()` instead of `document.domain` for cross-origin DOM manipulation.